Jacob-Brown-950/Qualys-Lab/README.md

 Here’s a quick look at the tools I used for this lab:

-- **Qualys Community Edition**: This is my go-to for vulnerability scanning.
+- **Qualys Community Edition**: Common tool for vulnerability scanning.
 - **Oracle VirtualBox**: Perfect for simulating a Windows 10 environment.
 - **Outdated Software**: I intentionally used older versions of VLC Media Player (version 1.1.1) and Firefox (version 1.4.0) to create some vulnerability flags.